Welcome data actors!

 Utilizing the CARE Data Maturity Model

-Components of the CARE Data Maturity Model
+CARE Data Maturity Model Phased Waterway

 Examples of the CARE Data Maturity Model in practice

 Data actors have begun working through what CARE implementation looks like for them.
 Each is beginning from a place that they have identified works best for their organization.
-The examples shared in the video below highlight CARE engagement from research funders, data repositories, and publishers.

 CARE Directs Us Home: Indigenous Peoples’ Standards